 BUT God can use your heartbreak for a purpose!
 Oswald Chambers says it rather bluntly.

 “The first thing God does with us is to get us based on rugged Reality until we do not care what becomes of us individually as long as He gets His way for the purpose of His Redemption.
 Why shouldn’t we go through heartbreaks?
-Through those doorways God is opening up ways of fellowship with His Son.
+Through those doorways, God is opening up ways of fellowship with His Son.
 Most of us fall and collapse at the first grip of pain; we sit down on the threshold of God’s purpose and die away of self-pity, and all so-called Christian sympathy will aid us to our death bed.
 But God will not.
 He comes with the grip of the pierced hand of His Son, and says — “Enter into fellowship with Me; arise and shine.”
 If through a broken heart God can bring His purposes to pass in the world, then thank Him for breaking your heart.”

 That last sentence is my favorite.
 “God allows heartache to draw us closer to Him and fulfill His purpose”.

-Bible Verses About Heartbreak and a Broken Heart
+Bible Verses for a Broken Heart

 I do not know that I’ve been very encouraging so far.
 I’ve pretty much told you to expect and accept heartbreak and suffering.
 But along with telling us to expect it, the Bible also gives us PLENTY to comfort us through this difficult season.